René Marcil

 René Marcil (May 29, 1917 – September 25, 1993) was a Canadian Québécois artist, painter and fashion illustrator.
 He spent most of his professional life in New York, Paris, on the French Riviera and in London.

 Marcil played a central role in the successful post-war launch of Christian Dior's New Look collection in the United States.

-Fashion illustration period
+Fashion illustrator period

 In 1939, Marcil established himself in New York city where from 1947 on, he worked as a fashion illustrator.
 His illustrations of models wearing what became known as Dior's "New Look" outfits contributed to the collection's appeal to American women.
 The expression "New Look" is believed to have been coined by Carmel Snow editor-in-chief of the American edition of Harper's Bazaar.

 Writer and curator Alexander Fury wrote that by 1956, the house of Dior was responsible for generating half the total French haute couture exports to the USA.
 Time magazine reported: [Dior] is the Atlas, holding up the entire French fashion industry.

+Marcil Fashion illustrator extraordinaire @ the MAD housed in the Louvre

+Mr. Olivier Gabet, Director of the Art Department of the Louvre Museum, writes :

+"These (Marcil) fashion drawings, very representative of the style instigated by Tom Keogh at Vogue, provide an example for the history of fashion illustration from the late 1940s to the early 1960s."

+Marcil played an important role in the post-war launch of Dior's New Look collection in the US market, particularly in NYC.

+As echoed in the following excerpts from MAD's 2018 Annual Report pages 32 and 93:

+" (...) these drawings – expressive and refined sketches – enable one to appreciate the dissemination of fashion trends in the media and the history of fashion illustration style."